Sat, Sun, September 8, 9, 2018

 After several of these quicker studies, we will try painting a close-up branches focusing on the bark.

 On Sunday we will plan a more complete painting, showing a favorite madrona grouping against a deep forest background.
-Monday will involve some free choice inspired by the setting and the previous two

 To get to our painting spot, take a left from the ferry and continue until you see a large white barn off to the left and the main road is turning right.